munificent/craftinginterpreters/book/closures.md

 Thanks to our diligent labor in [the last chapter][last], we have a virtual machine with working functions.
 What it lacks is closures.
-Aside from global variables, which are their own special snowflakes, a function has no way to reference a variable declared outside of its own body:
+Aside from global variables, which are their own breed of animal, a function has no way to reference a variable declared outside of its own body:

 [last]: calls-and-functions.html